-Claire Menck is an international award winning chef, educator, and scholar.
-She began her career at the ripe age of fourteen in the dish pit of a small café in her hometown of Barrington, Illinois.
-While attending the University of Wisconsin, Madison Claire worked in a variety of restaurants and bars, including a stint at the Ovens of Brittany.
-It was those experiences that built a sense of community for her while in school, and formed her later decision to forgo law school and attend New England Culinary Institute.
-That decision ultimately led to a career in the food service industry that has spanned three decades and has included work in the back, front, and top of house in a myriad of operations from hotels and cruise ships, to free standing, fine dining restaurants.
-In 2000 she started her own business, Girlchef.
-Today she is the co-founder of Mouth & Muscle, a prepared meal and coaching service targeted at athletes and other warriors of the world.
+aura.antioch.edu/etds/5/Claire began her career at the ripe age of fourteen in the dish pit of a small café in her hometown of Barrington, Illinois.
+While attending the University of Wisconsin, Madison, she worked in various restaurants and bars, including a stint at the Ovens of Brittany.
+Those experiences built a sense of community for her while in school and formed her later decision to forgo law school and attend New England Culinary Institute.
+That decision ultimately led to a career in the food service industry that has spanned three decades and has included work in the back, front, and top of the house in a myriad of operations from hotels and cruise ships to free-standing, fine dining restaurants.
+In 2000 she started the business she runs today, Girlchef (also known as Cream City Consulting).